 Jason brings in "Doc" Phillips hoping he can lure Clell Fanning out as he has an old score to settle with Clell.
 He is shot by one of Clell's henchman and he must rely on the deputy, Nichols, who takes over after the Sheriff is killed.

-To net a thousand-dollar reward, Josh saves Tolliver Bend from a hanging so he can testify in a nearby trial.
+To net a thousand-dollar reward and save a friend, Josh saves Tolliver Bend from a hanging so he can testify in a nearby trial.
 Double-crosses are immediately hatched by those who want Tolliver dead and by those who want the money.

 An attractive woman hires Josh for $1000 to clear her father on a false murder charge in a town that is not very welcoming to Josh.
 Meanwhile, the real killer who tried to run Josh out of town hires Jason to kill Josh for $100.

 Josh and Jason are hired to chase a killer who went to Mexico by his brother who is about to hang for a crime his brother committed.
 There they meet a barmaid with a different perspective among the less than helpful residents.

 Josh and Jason are on the trail of a karate expert accused of killing his employer.
 However, his karate ability puts Josh on the sidelines with a broken rib while Jason takes over to track him but hopefully with a healthy respect for him.

 Randall learns "hate comes high" in a town whose people have hired a trio of killers to murder their fellow resident Randy Holleran, a sniveling drunkard whom Josh can't stand but has promised his father to protect.

 Josh captures a wanted recruit and returns him to the Army, but the Captain at an encampment refuses to pay the bounty as he has another use for the trooper.
 The Colonel at an Army post drafts Josh to stop the mentally unstable officer.